 - Score: 169

-Please note that we cannot process your application until your TOEFL, IELTS or CAE score is received.
+Your application will not be considered complete until your TOEFL, IELTS or CAE score is received.
 Scores are valid for two years.

 English Language Exemption